picimako/terra-support/docs/devdocs.md

 Some classes use Mockito for mocking certain functionality, while many more use an integration test based approach.

+Test data is available in the `testdata` folder in the project root.

 ### Running the plugin in WebStorm/IntelliJ Ultimate

 This plugin is developed for IntelliJ Ultimate but with a little extra configuration it can also be ran in WebStorm.